RENCI/apsviz-timeseriesdb-ingest/README.md

 This will create Source data files in /data/DataIngesting/DAILY_INGEST and then ingest them into the drf_gauge_source table in the database.

+On Sterling, using k8s, the command would be:

+python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask IngestSource

+This will create Source data files in /data/ast-run-ingester/ and then ingest them into the drf_gauge_source table in the database.

 #### Create and Ingest Harvest File Meta Data

 To create and ingest the harvest file meta data run the following command: